je-suis-tm/quant-trading/Smart Farmers project/README.md

 ### Empirical Result

+How does the model perform against the reality?
+Let’s run a backtest.
+Unlike traditional regression, the convex optimization doesn’t allow us to do in-sample and out-of-sample analysis.
+The backtest is purely based upon one step ahead forecast for each year.
+For each crop, we examine both price and production to determine the accuracy.
+In general, the model is a useful tool on around 65% of the crops which we should be really grateful.
+In quantitative trading, we can churn out a Gulfstream G6 from a factor with odds at 55%.
+Obviously, we cannot present the backtest result of 30 types of agricultural products.
+We will only select 25% of the outcome to conduct analytics.
+Each crop listed below demonstrates a unique challenge.

+The first target is cabbage.
+Honestly, I don’t recall eating cabbage in a Malay restaurant, probably in a Peranakan restaurant?
+The estimated price of cabbage looks like an AR1 model.
+The lime line seems to be a replication of the green line with one-year lag.
+I wouldn’t be surprised given that the estimated price equals to the last available price plus the pricing mechanism.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/cabbage%20price.png)

+The same can be said to the production backtesting.
+The red line always lags the violet line by one year.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/cabbage%20production.png)

+In the actual regression stage, the in-sample data is a nice fit.
+The purple line captures the overall trend but has a smaller volatility than the yellow line.
+There is a valid causal relationship between price and supply plus demand.
+Cabbage is apparently for domestic consumption.
+Seriously, besides Singapore, why would anyone import cabbage from Malaysia?

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/cabbage%20regression.png)

+The second one is cocoa.
+Who doesn’t like chocolates?
+Although Malaysian cocoa beans isn’t known for its top-notch quality, the cocoa tree occupies quite a large area of plantation area.
+I suspect it has something to do with the popular drink, <a href=https://en.wikipedia.org/wiki/Milo_dinosaur>Milo Dinosaur</a>.
+The price forecast shows similar traits as the cabbage, AR1 model.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/cocoa%20price.png)

+Yet, the production backtest is a different case.
+It’s a flawless forecast on the production side.
+Since our model is centered around the expected production, it kind of makes sense.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/cocoa%20production.png)

+The regression result sounds worrisome.
+The demand of cocoa beans does not appear to count on GDP per capita or population.
+I suppose, you buy iced Milo when you are broke and you buy one more spoon on top when you are rich?

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/cocoa%20regression.png)

+The third one is coconut.
+Nobody loves coconut rice like Malays.
+Nothing tastes as delicious as coconut rice with pandan leaves.
+The estimated coconut price looks the part.
+The prediction successfully simulates the V-shaped recovery of coconut price.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/coconut%20price.png)

+But the production is severely overestimated.
+At first, the downhill production of coconut coincides with the collapse of the price.
+The production hasn’t kept up with the price rebound ever since.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/coconut%20production.png)

+For the regression, supply and demand do not have the explanatory power over the coconut price at the beginning.
+Gradually, the relationship starts to reveal itself.
+As Malaysia exports coconut oil for cosmetics products, the domestic demand isn’t sufficient for the model.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/coconut%20regression.png)

+The fourth one is another tropical fruit, mango.
+You can put it in chicken curry or chendol, either way, so yummy.
+The price forecast is a disaster.
+The actual price moves completely opposite to the projection.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/mango%20price.png)

+The estimated production follows the trend but with a larger magnitude of fluctuation.
+Especially in 2015, the model expects a price peak for some unknown reason.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/mango%20production.png)

+Supply and demand do not work in mango’s case, either.
+People usually buy imported mango from Thailand.
+Domestic demand should be able to cover the model.
+It’s a bit strange that some other hidden factors influence mango demand.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/mango%20regression.png)

+The fifth one is rubber.
+Rubber is a public traded commodity in SGX with RSS3 and TSR20.
+It used to play a giant role in Malaysia’s export business before the bonanza of oil palm.
+Many rubber end products are big industries in Malaysia, such as tyre and condom.
+The plunge of the rubber price prompts the farmers to switch crops.
+However, the price prediction works spectacularly well.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/rubber%20price.png)

+Despite the overestimation of rubber production, the model provides a clear picture of the underlying trend.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/rubber%20production.png)

+Supply and demand do not work on rubber as well.
+Since rubber is an export business, the model must take in consideration of international demand.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/rubber%20regression.png)

+At the first glance, the model works well on the overall production of all 30 crops.
+If you break down the actual volume of each crop, you will realize oil palm is actually the predominant driver.
+The total production is merely a reflection of oil palm.
+Oil palm fruit is the raw material for palm oil.
+Malaysia is the second largest palm oil producer trailing after Indonesia.
+The oil palm industry is a pillar of the Malaysian economy.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/overall%20production.png)

+The prediction of oil palm looks a bit weird.
+In some parts, it shows some features of AR1 model.
+In other parts, the model appears to be accurate.
+Oil palm is perhaps the most commercialized commodity among 30 crops in the model.
+It is rather difficult if not impossible to speculate the price movement of oil palm.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/oil%20palm%20price.png)

+Though the price projection is gibberish, the model yields a convincing outcome on the production.
+Oil palm possibly has the smallest mean error compared to other crops.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/oil%20palm%20production.png)

+Supply and demand explain the price in the earlier period.
+Throughout the recent years, the relationship begins to cool down.
+Palm oil is a lucrative export business in Malaysia.
+The external business environment should have a bigger influence than local population or GDP per capita.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Smart%20Farmers%20project/preview/oil%20palm%20regression.png)